-India farmer protests: How rural incomes have struggled to keep up
+India farmer protests: Have rural incomes have struggled to keep up?

 - Published

-With protests continuing against new farming laws in India, the Indian government has repeatedly said that the changes would actually benefit farmers.
+However, farmers say they will continue to protest until their other demands are also met, including guaranteed minimum support prices and increased wages.

-Back in 2016, Prime Minister Narendra Modi and his ruling Bharatiya Janata Party (BJP) promised they would double farmers' incomes by 2022.
+Leaders from the ruling Bharatiya Janata Party (BJP) say the new farms laws will double farmers' income - a promise made by Mr Modi in 2016.

-So what's the evidence that rural livelihoods have been improving?
+So is there any evidence of rural livelihoods improving?

 What's happened to rural incomes?

-More than 40% of India's workforce is engaged in agriculture, according to the World Bank.
+Around 40% of India's workforce is engaged in agriculture, according to the World Bank.

-There are no official figures for rural household income in recent years, but there is data on agricultural wages (an important part of rural income) which shows the rate of growth slowing down between 2014 and 2019.

-And India has seen rising inflation in the last few years, with World Bank data showing that consumer price inflation grew from just under 2.5% in 2017 to nearly 7.7% in 2019.
+The average monthly income of agricultural households rose 59% in absolute terms between 2012 and 2019 but the latest data includes an additional source of income in comparison with earlier estimates.

+However rising inflation has eaten into real wages.
+After adjusting for inflation, incomes grew only by 16% over this period.

-A report by the Organisation for Economic Co-operation and Development (OECD) looking at the period from 2013 to 2016, has estimated that in real terms, farmers' incomes had increased by just 2% a year.
+However, a report by the Organisation for Economic Co-operation and Development (OECD) in 2018 estimated that in real terms, farmers' incomes increased by just 2% a year.

 The report also makes clear that these farmers' incomes were just one-third of those for non-agricultural households.

-Note: This story was originally published in February 2021 and has been updated to reflect recent announcements and data.